Get the latest information

 Gold is a financial instrument, which shows a typical calendar effect.
 Put simply, the gold price tends to rise before the weekend.
 Like the majority of the market effects monitored by Investui this phenomenon is the subject of numerous academic studies (see table below).
 In their publication – Weekday effects on gold: Tokyo, London, and New York markets – the economists Yu, Lee and Shih conclude unequivocally "Friday shows positive and significant higher returns [on gold], ...".

-The economists Draper, Faff and Hillier in their study – Do Precious Metals Shine?
+The economists Draper, Faff and Hillier in their publication – Do Precious Metals Shine?
 An Investment Perspective – come to the important conclusion that portfolios which contain gold, silver or platinum perform significantly better than standard equity portfolios.

 The strategy stands out due to its simplicity: buy gold every Thursday evening and maintain the position 24 hours.
 Several very experienced investors and traders use versions of this strategy.